Squatters’ Rights: State Laws, Evictions, and Adverse Possession Laws

-What do landlords need to know about squatter's rights? and what are the laws and regulations around evicting unauthorized tenants.
+What do landlords need to know about squatter's rights, what states have squatters' rights, and what are the laws around evicting unauthorized tenants?

 In rare scenarios, people may occupy your property without your permission or knowledge.
 This can be devastating for landlords, as it means you cannot search for paying tenants until the occupiers leave or are removed.
 Plus, there may be a risk of damage to your property.

 Squatters though, have rights – you can’t simply force them to leave.
-Instead, you need to follow the property protocol to resolve the issue with respect to the regulations that protect tenants’ rights.
+Instead, you need to follow the proper protocol to resolve the issue with respect to the regulations that protect the both tenants and squatters’ rights.

 What Are Squatters Rights?

-In many ways, squatter’s rights are similar to the rights of renters, as they are essentially unauthorized tenants.
-Squatters are individuals or groups occupying a property they don’t own and are not paying rent.
+In many ways, squatter’s rights are similar to the rights of renters.
+Squatters are treated by the law much like unauthorized tenants.
+Squatters are individuals or groups occupying a property they don’t own and are not paying rent for.

 Regulations around squatter’s rights tend to treat the unauthorized occupants as tenants that have failed to pay rent.
 You should not directly contact the people living in your property, instead, follow regulations to remove squatters legally.